 Admission under special circumstances

-In some cases, students are admitted conditionally (GPA under 2.0).
-Those students must complete an additional "special circumstance" application.
+In some cases, students are admitted provisionally (GPA under 2.0).
+Those students must submit an essay of appeal to the admission committee for review of their application.
 If accepted, those students must maintain a 2.0 GPA over the next two terms of enrollment.

 Once you are accepted to our program, take the simple steps to enroll so that we can communicate with you, answer any questions, and keep you informed about important dates as you begin your journey toward your degree!